tharumbun/cambopedia/src/content/posts/book-nicholas-coffill-photography-in-cambodia.md

 ## Beyond war and angkor

 Another compelling element of the book is its effort to expand Cambodia’s photographic narrative beyond familiar clichés.
-Cambodia is often visually reduced to three dominant images: Angkor Wat, royal portraits, and Khmer Rouge atrocity photographs. ([Asian Review of Books][2])
+Cambodia is often visually reduced to three dominant images: Angkor Wat, royal portraits, and Khmer Rouge atrocity photographs.

 Coffill’s collection pushes beyond that.